WNDV-FM

-WNDV-FM (92.9 MHz, "U93") is a radio station broadcasting a contemporary hit radio format.
+WNDV-FM (92.9 MHz, "U93") is a radio station broadcasting a Top 40 (CHR) format.
 The station serves the South Bend, Indiana, area.

+History

-The station signed on in August 1962, with the call letters WNDU-FM; it was owned by the University of Notre Dame (from which the call sign was derived), along with WNDU (1490 AM) and WNDU-TV (channel 16).
+The station signed on in August 1962, with the callsign WNDU-FM; it was owned by the University of Notre Dame (from which the call sign was derived), along with WNDU (1490 AM) and WNDU-TV (channel 16).
 In its early years, WNDU-FM simulcast the programming of its AM counterpart.
 On July 16, 1971, the station switched to the Drake-Chenault "Hit Parade" format.

-The station switched to its current contemporary hit radio format on October 22, 1979.
-The station changed its call letters to WNDV-FM, when it was sold by the university in November 1998, to Artistic Media Partners.
+The station switched to its current Top 40/CHR format on October 22, 1979, and received its "U93" branding.
+Throughout the 1980s, the station dominated the Arbitron ratings in the market.
+Despite having a short CHR battle against WZZP at the time, U93 was South Bend's dominant CHR leader.
+The station changed its callsign to WNDV-FM, when it was sold by the university on November 23, 1998, to Artistic Media Partners.